Skip to main content

 Our Promise

-In line with the Early Years Learning Framework and the Early Childhood Australia Code of Ethics, Australia’s Leading Home Care Agency supports Educators to provide care that engages all children in learning that promotes confident and creative individuals and successful lifelong learners, helping them to be active and informed members of their communities.
+In line with the Early Years Learning Framework, Belonging, Being & Becoming, My Time, Our Place and the Early Childhood Australia Code of Ethics, Australia’s Leading Home Care Agency supports Educators to provide care that engages all children in learning that promotes confident and creative individuals and successful lifelong learners, helping them to be active and informed members of their communities.

 We are committed to building secure, respectful, and reciprocal relationships and partnerships that respect diversity, equity, inclusion, reflection and collaboration to maintain the rights and dignity of children, families, colleagues and communities.